Playing through the pain: When an injured Kapil Dev conjured up the Melbourne Miracle in 1981

 When sportsmen overcame great barriers to achieve success against all odds

-After losing the first Test by an innings and four runs and just about managing to save the second Test, India captained by Gavaskar at the time faced a must-win situation against an Australian side with the likes of Gregg Chappell, Allan Border and Denis Lillee.
+After losing the first Test by an innings and four runs and just about managing to save the second Test India, captained by Gavaskar at the time, faced a must-win situation against an Australian side with the likes of Greg Chappell, Allan Border and Denis Lillee.

-India managed just 237 runs in the first innings before Australia thanks to a century from Border posted 419 runs on the board to take a 182-run lead in the first innings.
-Dev who injured his hamstring could only bowl 19 overs in the innings.
+India managed just 237 runs in the first innings before Australia, thanks to a century from Border, posted 419 runs on the board to take a 182-run lead in the first innings.
+Dev, who injured his hamstring, could only bowl 19 overs in the innings.

-Despite a 165-run opening stand between Gavaskar and Chetan Chauhan, India collapsed after Gavaskar was wrongly adjudged out for LBW.
-The manner of dismissal enraged Gavaskar and also led to walk out from the Indian captain before the Indians decided to continue with the game.
+Despite a 165-run opening stand between Gavaskar and Chetan Chauhan, India collapsed after the captain was adjudged out LBW.
+The manner of dismissal enraged Gavaskar (who felt he had edged it and was given a talking to by Dennis Lillee as well) and also led to a threat of walk-out from the Indian captain before the Indians decided to continue with the game.

 Being bowled out for 324, Australia needed just 143 runs for victory.
-Even on a pitch that was not best for batting, it expected to be a cakewalk for the hosts.
+Even on a pitch that was not best for batting, it was expected to be a cakewalk for the hosts.

 India were in trouble.
 Dev was injured and so was Dilip Doshi.
 Without their talismanic bowler, India’s chances were slim.
-But Karsan Ghavri who opened the bowling for India along with Sandeep Patil sent John Dyson and Gregg Chappell back in the hut in two consecutive deliveries.
+But Karsan Ghavri who opened the bowling for India along with Sandeep Patil sent John Dyson and Greg Chappell back in the hut in two consecutive deliveries.

-Australia ended the day struggling at 24 for three as India sensed an opportunity.
+Australia ended the day struggling at 24/3 as India sensed an opportunity.

-Pain-killing injections helped Dev recover sufficiently to take to the field the next day and straightaway took matters in his own hand.
-After Doshi picked up Kim Hughes to leave Australia reeling at 40 for four, Dev dismissed Bruce Yardley to begin the clean-up act.
+Pain-killing injections helped Dev recover sufficiently to take to the field the next day and he straightaway took matters in his own hand.
+After Doshi picked up Kim Hughes to leave Australia reeling at 40/4, Dev dismissed Bruce Yardley to begin the clean-up act.

 Read: Gavaskar to Tendulkar, Kapil to Kumble: India’s best performers in away Tests and an all-time XI